AD Blocker Detected

 2. MasterClass: Esther Perel Teaches Relational Intelligence

-Renowned psychotherapist Esther Perel is your guide to the art of human connection.
-Through her MasterClass, she unveils the fundamental principles of intimacy, communication, and trust, offering insights that extend beyond personal and professional lives.
+Esther Perel, a renowned psychotherapist, serves as your guide to the art of human connection through her MasterClass on Relational Intelligence.
+In this course, she unveils the fundamental principles of intimacy, communication, and trust.

 With a focus on vulnerability, self-awareness, and reflection, this course empowers individuals to navigate the complexities of human relationships effectively, whether in the bedroom or the boardroom, offering invaluable tools for building trust and cultivating more profound connections in life.

-Northwestern University’s The Science of Social and Emotional Learning course empowers educators to effectively design classroom experiences that foster self-awareness, self-management, social awareness, relationship-building, and decision-making from an equity and trauma-informed perspective.
-Throughout this online course, you will discover how SEL can help alleviate stress, anxiety, and trauma while promoting overall well-being and improved social awareness.
+Northwestern University’s The Science of Social and Emotional Learning course empowers educators to design classroom experiences that foster self-awareness, self-management, social awareness, relationship-building, and decision-making from an equity and trauma-informed perspective.
+Throughout this emotional intelligence certification online, you will discover how SEL can help alleviate stress, anxiety, and trauma while promoting overall well-being and improved social awareness.
 By delving into key SEL concepts, you will learn how to enhance your classroom practices and create an optimal teaching and learning environment.

 What we like about it:

-• Designed for all teachers, with a particular focus on PreK-12 and PreK-16 levels.
+• Designed for all teachers, particularly those at PreK-12 and PreK-16 levels.

-• Beneficial for educators from various backgrounds, including educational providers, professors, lecturers, researchers, and academic staff.
+• It benefits educators from various backgrounds, including educational providers, professors, lecturers, researchers, and academic staff.

-• Practical in nature, making it valuable for anyone interested in education at any level.
+• It is practical, making it valuable for anyone interested in education at any level.

 • Equips professionals responsible for evaluating teachers in SEL with the knowledge and tools to do so effectively.